MileHacker Logo

 • Be prepared for cooler water temperatures, even in summer.

-• Protect electronics from water exposure.
+• Protect electronics out of water exposure.

 Land Activities